-Our method requires the input-output relation of each neuron to be monotone so that the overall input-output relation of the FNN is monotone.
-This is done by setting the weights in the FNN to be nonnegative.
-This can be achieved by resetting the negative weights to zero, or to relatively small random numbers that are close to zero, after each back propagation operation, as in the {Dropout}~\cite{srivastava2014dropout} method that prevents deep neural networks from overfitting.
+Our method forces the input-output relation of each neuron to be monotone so that the overall FNN is monotone by setting the weights in the FNN to be nonnegative.
+We achieve this by resetting the negative weights to zero, or to relatively small random numbers that are close to zero, after each backpropagation operation, as in the Dropout~\cite{srivastava2014dropout} method that prevents deep neural networks from overfitting.
 We refer to such NNs~as~\emph{nonnegative~NNs}.

 We use the following rectified linear unit (ReLU) activation functions